WHO WE ARE

 Members receive complimentary subscriptions to the Poultry Times bi-monthly magazine and to TPA's electronic quarterly newsletter.
-Grower member families are also eligible to apply for one of TPA's annual college scholarships.
+Member families are also eligible to apply for one of TPA's annual college scholarships.
 All members and their families are invited to the annual meeting that is typically held on the first or second Friday in August in Nashville, followed by various social and fundraising events.